oracle/coherence-operator/docs/samples/operator/logging/log-capture/README.md

 # Enable log capture to view logs in Kiabana

 The Oracle Coherence Operator manages logging data through the EFK (ElasticSearch, Fluentd and Kibana) stack.

-To access and configure the Kibana UI, please follow the instructions below.
+Log capture is disabled be default.

+This sample shows how to enable log capture and access the Kibana user interface to view the captured logs.

 [Return to Logging samples](../) / [Return to Coherence Operator samples](../../) / [Return to samples](../../../README.md#list-of-samples)

-This will ensure that Elasticsearch and Kibana will be installed and configured.

 ## Installation Steps